Stperrakis/TemplateAuth/README.md

 # TemplateAuth
-Latex Template for the Auth exc
+Latex Template for the Auth exc.